Presentations

 It can be challenging to gauge how impaired someone is when under the influence of alcohol or marijuana.
 The Simulation Program delivers an eye-opening experience showing sober participants the consequences of driving under the influence.
 The program is a safe way to learn the vital lesson that substances dramatically impair a person ‘s balance, vision, reaction time, and judgment.

-*Go cart available upon special request
+Pedal cart available upon special request.

 Suggested Schedule: